 The school may seek an Education Health and Care Plan for any pupil and it recognises that parents can make a request for an EHCP [formerly a Statement of Special Educational needs].
-The LA may provide funding for additional support etc. Intervention at this level will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a pupil:
+The Local Authority may provide funding for additional support etc. Intervention at this level will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a pupil:

-- still makes little or no progress in specific areas over a long period - continues to work at NC levels considerably lower than expected for a child of a similar age - continues to experience difficulty in developing literacy/numeracy skills - has emotional/behavioural problems that often substantially impede own learning or that of the group, and this may be despite having an individualised behavioural management programme. - has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists - has communication or interaction problems that impede the development of social relationships, thus presenting a barrier to learning - has specific targets set by an outside agency that must be recorded and/or can not be addressed through the every day work of the class.
+- still makes little or no progress in specific areas over a long period - continues to work considerably below Year Group expectations - continues to experience difficulty in developing literacy/numeracy skills - has emotional/behavioural problems that often substantially impede own learning or that of the group, and this may be despite having an individualised behavioural management programme. - has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists - has communication or interaction problems that impede the development of social relationships, thus presenting a barrier to learning - has specific targets set by an outside agency that must be recorded and/or can not be addressed through the every day work of the class.